ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Objectives.md

 - [ ] Unlock safe in office.
 The code is not 9083 unlike the note in the conference room says.
 - [ ] Unlock safe in study.
 Don't know code.
+- [ ] Unlock safe in drawing room.
+- [ ] Find 4 character code that locks the gate behind the red door in the gears.
+Need the boiler room to turn it on.
 - [ ] See if there is a place to enter RLCF.
 - [x] Turn on boiler room for laboratory.
 - [x] Find office for email about fuse box.